 The team that wins the coin toss will have the option to choose one of the four options.

-Youth and high school teams play 4, 12 minute quarters.
+Youth and high school teams play 4, 12 minute quarters with a halftime as well.

 At the end of the second quarter, teams will go to their locker room for halftime.
 This is a break in the game where players can rest and coaches can adjust.